 After two years of being the target of intentional relational aggression and social exclusion, eating lunch alone at school, and even being the victim of four separate physical attacks, Natalie Hampton finally escaped the school where no one defended her.
 Today, she's a vibrant, happy senior in high school.
 She has lots of friends, and she looks forward to graduation.
-Her transformation began on her first day of high school, when, just like before, mat her new school, Natalie didn’t know anyone.
+Her transformation began on her first day of high school, when, just like before, at her new school, Natalie didn’t know anyone.
 This time, however, another student, seeing that she looked lost, befriended her.
 “It saved my life,” Natalie reveals in her TEDx Teen talk.

 Today, Natalie is famous for having created Sit With Us, the phone-based anti-bullying app that helps kids find a welcoming place to eat in their school cafeteria.
 It’s her way to encourage other children to befriend kids who don’t have social support at school.
 She has been profiled in Seventeen Magazine, Teen Vogue, and the Washington Post, interviewed by NPR, won multiple awards, named one of “25 Women Changing the World” by People Magazine, and she was honored with the Outstanding Youth Delegate Award at the United Nations Youth Assembly.
 If “sit with us” became the ethos in middle school, bullying could be a thing of the past.

-When Natalie invited to her lunch table a girl who would later become one of her best friends, she had no way of knowing that until that day, that girl had felt so lonely and hopeless that she had contemplated suicide.
+When Natalie invited to her lunch table a girl who would later become one of her best friends, she had no way of knowing that until that day, that girl had felt so lonely and hopeless that she was contemplating suicide.
 Being welcomed into a group of friends saved her life.